 Already keen and ready?
 Click the button for an exclusive English guided tour:

-Park Guell Facts
+Park Guell History

 Park Guell was conceived in 1900 by wealthy industrialist Eusebi Guell.
 His intention was to create a lavish, Utopian housing development in the middle of a park using the world’s most cutting edge architecture.